decred/dcrdex/tatanka/spec/intro.md

 ### Outstanding Questions<a name="oustanding_questions">

-- Client will self-report successes and counter-party failures, but who is in charge of auditing these reports before inclusion into reputation?
+- Clients will self-report successes and counter-party failures, but who is in charge of auditing these reports before inclusion into reputation?
 For example, the mesh does not know what an atomic swap is, so how can a mesh node validate a reported swap failure?
 Two possiblities are...
     1) The server could audit the reports, but do so in terms of blockchain primitives that exist outside of the context of particular applications.
 For example, the server could audit reports in terms of "HTLC pairs".
 The